 Sign up for a training and learn more on the NBA Math Hoops website!

 Students can independently access NBA Math Hoops by downloading the program’s mobile app at no cost on any Android or iOS device.

 Educators can bring the NBA Math Hoops experience to classrooms, after-school programs, and summer camps by requesting information from our team.
-Participating programs may attend weekly program activations, including educator trainings, student-led tournaments, and STEM career and financial literacy learning experiences.
+Participating programs may attend program activations, including educator trainings, student-led tournaments, and STEM career and financial literacy learning experiences.